qlik-oss/sn-table/.github/CONTRIBUTION.md

     git commit -m "commit message" --no-verify

+## Deduplicate packages

+Yarn v1 does not support package deduplication natively. yarn-deduplicate is used to cleans up yarn.lock by removing duplicates:

+      yarn deduplicate-packages

 ## Releasing

 Currently only admins are able to create a release, since you have to **commit and push straight to main branch** for the release script to run on Circle CI.